Slab Leak Repair + Detection in Fort Worth

 Mother Modern Plumbing specializes in surgical slab leak repairs.
 We identify the breach through non-invasive electronic detection and thermal imaging before discussing the best path forward.
 Our technicians provide a repair that accounts for your home’s age, the aggressive nature of Tarrant County soil, and your long-term property value.

-Fort Worth Soil vs. Your Concrete Slab
+Fort Worth Soil vs. Your Concrete Slab: Why The Leak Happened

 Copper pipes embedded in your foundation are not flexible.
 As the ground moves, the pipe stays still- until the stress reaches a breaking point, usually at a joint or an elbow.
 This seasonal cycle fatigues your plumbing infrastructure year after year.